Away With The Steiners

 Waiting for the train from Nuwara Eliya, at Nanu Oya Station.

-Sri Lanka hill country is undeniably captivating.
-It comes in such contrast to the picturesque coconut tree lined beaches, and the bustling cities of Colombo and Negombo.
+Sri Lanka’s hill country is undeniably captivating, offering a lush contrast to the coconut-lined beaches of the coast and the bustling energy of cities like Colombo and Negombo.

 Waiting patiently at Kandy Train Station.